OFFIS-DIP/erwartung/docs/unit-tests.md

               maximum_value: 40
 ```
 ### And More
-The tests described above are all part of the core functionality of linkml.
-We plan to add more testing capabilities either to the core package of linkml, or by writing own software that extends the schemas from linkml.
+The tests described above are all part of the core functionality of LinkML.
+We plan to add more testing capabilities either to the core package of LinkML, or by writing own software that extends the schemas from LinkML.